Tips and Tricks

 We could now leave this example as is, but I see the following problems:

-function does not resemble a real-world use case.
-While it was good for understanding the basics, I think we can find a more appropriate example that we actually might find useful. - As lambda functions cannot be overloaded, we had to choose a different name for
+1. The add_number function does not resemble a real-world use case.
+While it was good for understanding the basics, I think we can find a more appropriate example that we actually might find useful.

 Here is an example that fixes both of these issues: